vicksonzero/HTML5-Minesweeper/README.md

     $ npm install
     $ npm start

 ### End points

 1. `GET /` starts a new game, join it and show a link for the other player
 2. `GET /?token=TOKEN` joins a game with a token.
 3. `GET /newRoom` starts a new game, returns JSON
 4. `GET /rooms` lists all games

+## Advanced

+### Nested Express modules

+`src/app.js` is in fact an `express.Router`.
+It means that you can do the following:

+    var express = require('express');
+    var app = express();
+    const msnSweeper = require('src/app');
+    app.use('/msnSweeper/', msnSweeper);

+and serve msnSweeper inside another express module.

+### Auto-resume / kill rooms

+Game rooms are open by going to `GET /`, and is maintained as long as 1 of the players are still in the room.

+Unfortunately, once both players leave the room, it is immediately destroyed.

+### Socket.io and DigitalOcean

+I have no idea why, but you need to fill in actual ip address for socket.io stuff to work on DigitalOcean.

+## Roadmap

+1. Use bootstrap
+1. clean up commented unused code

+## Contribution

+Please open issues and/or pull requests.
+I am more than happy to follow-up.

 ## License